shenwei356/kmcp/docs/faq.md

 > 19:54:54.632 [ERRO] unknown taxid for NZ_CP028116.1, please check taxid mapping file(s)

 If the `kmcp profile` reports this, you may need to check if the taxid mapping file contain all the reference IDs.
-And make sure the reference IDs match these in the database, the later ones are list in:
+And make sure the reference IDs match these in the database, the later ones are listed in:

     $ head -n 5 $kmcp_db_dir/R001/__name_mapping.tsv
     NC_013654.1     NC_013654.1